RewardPool/RewardRaffle/README.md

 2. The Raffle contract <br/>
   A contract designed to delegate Wrapped Songbird tokens and raffle off the rewards earned each week.
 This contract will generate a random tokenId upon claiming rewards, query the NFT contract to find the owner of that token, and increase the allowance of that owner.
 The token owner will then be able to claim rewards by calling the collect() function.

-For an example of how these contracts could be implemented in a website, see the our 'sgbrewardpool' repository and view PinkRaffle.js.
+For an example of how these contracts could be implemented in a website, see the our <a href="https://github.com/RewardPool/sgbrewardpool" target="_blank" rel="noreferrer">'sgbrewardpool'</a> repository and view PinkRaffle.js.